djazayeri/openmrs-contrib-databaseexporter/README.md

 ##### targetLocation #####

-This allows you to specify the location and name of the file that the tool produces.
+This allows you to specify the directory in which the tool will write it's output.
+When run, two files will be produced in this target directory:  "export_yyyy_MM_dd_HH_ss.log" and "export_yyyy_MM_dd_HH_ss.sql".

 Example:
 ```
-	"targetLocation": "/home/openmrs/openmrs_export.sql"
+	"targetLocation": "/home/openmrs/exports"
 ```

 ##### tableFilter #####